-10.4.6 Ordained and installed personnel should notify the Personnel Committee in advance when scheduling vacation leave.

-10.4.7.
-The Personnel Committee approves study leave for ordained and installed employees in advance.
+- 10.4.1 Ordained and installed personnel should notify the Personnel Committee in advance when scheduling vacation leave. - 10.4.2 Study leave requests should be submitted in advance for approval to the Personnel Committee for ordained and installed employees.